GRAMMAR NOTES: DIRECT AND INDIRECT STYLE

 know” etc. Note that the auxiliary verb “to do” is omitted in indirect

-If the sentence is “emphatic” in direct style, therefore loaded with
+If the sentence is “emphatic” in direct style, therefore charged with

 strong emotional content, in indirect style the declarative verb is